-To be a successful investment advisor, you need to do more than manage money.
+To be a better financial advisor, you need to do more than manage money.
 You need to be great at managing relationships.
 While the money part is important, it’s the people part that matters most.
 Relationships are the lifeblood of an effective investment advisory practice.

 Being good with people is what converts prospects to clients and makes clients feel comfortable enough to refer their friends, family, and colleagues to you.

-Below is a list of five “people things” you can start doing today to become a better financial advisor:
+Below is a list of five things you can start doing today to become a better financial advisor.

 1. Get to Know Your Clients, Prospects and Referral Partners

 As an investment advisor, you should be familiar with the “Know Your Customer” rule, designed to protect against money laundering and to ensure the suitability of investments.
 While this rule only requires you to verify and maintain some pretty basic client information, it can be seen as a call to action.
 Ask yourself: